improbllamazar/harry-potter-gen-z/book_1/chapter_2.md

 Harry woke with a start.
 His aunt tapped on the door again.

 "Up!" she screeched.
-Harry heard her trodding toward the kitchen and then the sound of a frying pan being put on the stove.
+Harry heard her trodding toward the kitchen and then the sound of a frying pan being dumped on the stove.
 He rolled onto his back and tried to remember the dream he had been having.
 It was sick.
 There had been a flying motorcycle in it.
 It totes felt like deja vu.

 His aunt teleported back outside the door.